-From Matilda Biggs, who signed the first national petition in 1866, to Olive Walton, who went on hunger strike and was force fed in 1912, Tunbridge Wells was home to a series of ordinary yet extraordinary Votes for Women campaigners.
+From Matilda Biggs, who signed the first national petition in 1866, to Olive Walton, who went on hunger strike and was force fed, Tunbridge Wells was home to a series of ordinary yet extraordinary Votes for Women campaigners.

 The ‘disgusted ladies’ collected signatures on petitions, marched through the streets, sold suffrage newspapers, ran shops, raised funds, evaded the census and withheld taxes.
 With London only a short train journey away, they took part in most of the large-scale protests and processions which took place there.
 Many leading campaigners made the return journey and spoke at meetings in Tunbridge Wells.

 Drawing on a wide range of sources, including diaries, personal papers and contemporary newspapers, Disgusted Ladies provides readable local history and a great way of learning about the national Votes for Women campaign.

 If you would like to order a copy, please send me a message via the Contacts Page.